Kevin-Sim/SET09623/labs/lab01/README.md

 ![GitHub Repository Main Screen](img/github-repo-main.png)

 Now we need to tell IntelliJ the location of our repository.
-This is the URL of the repository you created, which should be of the form `https://github.com/<user-name>/sem`.
-For example, my repository is [https://github.com/Kevin-Sim/sem](https://github.com/Kevin-Sim/sem)
+This is the URL of the repository you created, which should be of the form `https://github.com/<user-name>/devops`.
+For example, my repository covering the basics of this lab is [https://github.com/Kevin-Sim/DevOpsLabs](https://github.com/Kevin-Sim/DevOpsLabs)

 To add the location to IntelliJ, select the  **Git** menu then and **Manage Remotes** to open the following window: